iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.1/report.md

 > It did not work so uninstalled it and tried reinstalling it but it always says already installed and won't allow reinstalling.
 A very poor app.<br> :date: __2021-02-20 13:47:43__

 > Absolutely garbage<br> :date: __2021-02-15 18:21:14__

-> Could be a great platform to disseminate information.
-This is wasted by a lack of communication policy...<br> :date: __2021-02-14 23:51:18__

-> I am still trying to download your application.
-Why does it take so long ?<br> :date: __2021-02-14 11:02:28__

-> As someone who works in England and commutes back to Scotland, this app is useless.
-Why is everyone in the UK not using the same app.
-There are thousands like me.<br> :date: __2021-02-13 14:15:18__

-> Exceeding doubtful that the App actually works.<br> :date: __2021-02-13 14:11:50__

-> This app seems useless<br> :date: __2021-02-13 12:21:58__

-> CONTROLAVIRUS. .
-Switch off your TV..bin the mask..
-Hug each other..
-Educate yourselves.
-Seriously people this app is a security risk..
-NEVER keep your Bluetooth 0n...<br> :date: __2021-02-13 07:23:28__